Sarah Graham Kenan Distinguished Scholar and Professor of Finance

 Brown says Kenan-Flagler's "moderate size" fosters "a strong sense of community."
 He also sees less competitiveness than at other business schools.
 "Students, faculty and staff all feel like they are on the same team with the same goals," he says.

-Married with two young children, Brown spends most of his personal time with his family.
+Married with two children, Brown spends most of his personal time with his family.
 His main hobbies are woodworking, stone masonry and inline hockey.